patrickf2000/patrickf2000.github.io/content/pages/home.md

 save_as: index.html
 status: hidden

 Hello everyone!
 My name is Patrick Flynn; I am a computer science student and research assistant at the University of North Carolina Charlotte.
-This is my personal corner of the internet where I some professional information and post things that I find interesting (which are mainly technical).
+This is my personal corner of the internet where I have some professional information and post things that I find interesting (which are mainly technical).

 My computer interests lie in compilers, programming languages, computer architecture, and high-performance computing.
 However, I have experimented with some other areas as well.
 I've written desktop applications, a few Android apps, a simple chat application, and a few other things.
 Although a lot of what I do is computer related, I also enjoy tinkering with electronics, flying radio control airplanes, reading, writing, and when I can, exploring.